bmesbuildteamucla/bmesbuildteamucla.github.io/workshops/workshop-1--basic-circuitry/README.md

 - You can also use your Arduino as a voltage source (Vin would be 5V instead of the 9V from the battery)

 ![image](https://user-images.githubusercontent.com/54077199/206894031-6263f1f0-849d-4606-abcb-3ae485866402.png)

+#### Activity 3 - LEDs and Current
+* According to Ohm's Law, the voltage drop across a resistor is directly proportional to the resistance.
+If the resistance is increased, the voltage drop increases.
+Since the resistor is placed before the LED in series, the LED receives less voltage if more voltage is "used up" by the resistor.
+Since power is directly proportional to voltage, the LED gets less power and therefore becomes less bright.
+* When the LEDs are in series, each LED receives only a portion of the total voltage because the effective voltage drops after each circuit component.
+* When the LEDs are in parallel, they both receive the full voltage value because voltage does not "split" in parallel.
+They both have equal access to the original voltage source.
+Since power is directly proportional the voltage, both LEDs receive more power in parallel and therefore appear brighter.

 #### Activity 4 - LEDs and Switches